hazard-ready/disaster-preparedness/README.md

 * `image` : The file name for an image, stored in `cascadiaprepared/static/img`, that illustrates the severity.
 If this is empty it won't be displayed.
 If there is a value here (including '0' or NULL), it overrides the value of `intensity`.
 * `text` : The explanatory text to be displayed in the relevant section and subsection when the user chooses a location that matches this row's criteria.

 You can have any number of sections and subsections, but every row must be a unique combination of `shapefile`, `section`, `subsection` and `lookup_value`.
 If you define more than one row for the same permutation, only the last one in the file will actually be used.
-Note that this allows you to create a default value, by having a row with `lookup_value` blank (so it applies to all values present in the shapefile), followed by rows with specified `lookup_value`s which will overwrite the default for that value only.
+Note that this allows you to create a default value for a given section, subsection and shapefile, by having a row with `lookup_value` blank (so it applies to all values present in the shapefile), followed by rows with specified `lookup_value`s which will overwrite the default for that value only.

 Blank rows or additional columns won't cause problems.
-Any row that is missing any of the required fields will simply be skipped.
+Any row that is missing any of the required fields will be skipped and a warning will be printed.

 Once `snuggets.csv` is ready, simply put it and the relevant shapefiles in `world/data` (and remove any other files or subdirectories from there), and follow the instructions in [Load Some Data](#load-some-data) above.